 For example, successfully correcting a deformity due to degenerative disc disease in one section of the spine will not prevent the need for an additional treatment in the future if the disease affects another part of the spine.
 To further illustrate the point, Dr. Schwab uses the analogy of a patient with heart disease who may require an arterial stent at some point and perhaps another later on, but then still require a pacemaker in the future.
 In both cases, targeted interventions are used to address specific medical problems as they arise.

 For adults with spinal deformity who are considering surgical treatment, Dr. Schwab advises choosing an institution where many such procedures are performed yearly, such as HSS.
 He also cites the hospital’s team approach as a key element in providing optimal care.
 “Between 5 to 10 people are involved in the treatment of the patient in the operating room and postoperatively.
-These include nurses, anesthesiologists and intensivists, as well as physicians from the Department of Medicine and the Pain Management service.”
+These include nurses, anesthesiologists and intensivists, as well as physicians from the Department of Medicine and the Pain Management Division.”
 Patients who require revision surgeries for adult spinal deformity are also seen frequently at HSS – what might seem rare at other institutions is commonly managed at HSS.

 If you would like more information about treatment of adult spinal deformity at HSS, please visit the Physician Referral Service or call 1.877.606.1555.